jprpich/stratego/README.md

 1) Pieces move one square at a time, forward, backward or sideways.
 2) Pieces cannot move diagonally.
 They cannot jump over another piece.
 They cannot move onto a square already occupied by another piece (unless attacking).
 3) Only one piece can be moved on a turn.
+4) Smaller numbers beat higher numbers.
+5) You must capture your opponents flag to win.

 This simulation will incorporate several mvps and bonus features outlined in the **Functionality & MVP** and **Bonus Features** sections.